vivekjari/Employee-Career-Data-Analysis-with-Python/README.md

 Being a data analyst we will perform EDA on the data to gain insights on:

--Factors influencing the career aspirations of Employees.
+- Factors influencing the career aspirations of Employees.
--How many employees want to pursue higher education abroad with their investment?
+- How many employees want to pursue higher education abroad with their investment?
--How likely is an Employee willing to work in on company for 3 years?
+- How likely is an Employee willing to work in on company for 3 years?
--Preferred working environment for Employees.
+- Preferred working environment for Employees.

 ## Data